NASA-IMPACT/Prithvi-EO-2.0/README.md

 ## Fine-tuning

-We have fined-tuned Prithvi-EO-2.0 for downstream tasks in different domains of interest using [TerraTorch](github.com/IBM/terratorch).
+We have fined-tuned Prithvi-EO-2.0 for downstream tasks in different domains of interest using [TerraTorch](https://github.com/IBM/terratorch) (see instructions on how to get started [here](https://github.com/IBM/terratorch?tab=readme-ov-file#pip)).
 Below we provide a list of the downstream tasks, along with links to the datasets, sample TerraTorch configuration files (or custom code, in the case of Gross Primary Product) and sample notebooks for fine-tuning.

 | Task | Dataset | TerraTorch Config/Code |
 | ------------- | ------------- | ------------- |